Sarh: Economy

 Sarh is now a major transport hub.
 It is served by the Sarh Airport (IATA airport code SRH).
 It is a center for the cotton industry, due to its warm and seasonally wet climate.
 It is also an important center for commercial fishing in the Chari River.
+The industry has been threatened by overfishing in the area, and APRODEPIT is working in Sarh to make fishing sustainable.

+The main market in Sarh is the Marché central de Sarh, an open-air market in the city centre which sells fresh fish, cotton, fruits and textiles.
+Small workshops can be found in the city which specialize in wood carving, weaving, and arts and crafts.

+Landmarks

-The city is known as a center of nightlife in the region.
-Attractions in the city include the Sarh National Museum.
+The city contains a Cathedral, which is the seat of the Catholic Diocese of Sarh and the Grande Mosquée de Sarh.
+It also contains the Sarh National Museum.